Fremont Property Tax

 Assessment Appeals Open

-You can appeal your assessed value starting July 2.
-Deadline to file is September 15, 2026.
+Appeal your assessed value.
+Deadline to file: September 15, 2026.

 How to Pay Your Alameda County Property Taxes